Kids in canoe

 Camps for Children with Epilepsy

 Our member organizations offer a wide selection of camp programs, including day programs, weekend camps, and weeklong summer camps.
 These include camps for children, teens, and adults with epilepsy.
+Camp can be a great opportunity for children to develop self-confidence, independence and self-advocacy skills.
 Children with epilepsy should have the same fun camp experiences that all children get to have.
 Is your child heading to camp?
 Check out our Prep for Camp Checklist.

 Why a Camp for Children with Epilepsy?